ajbkr/nodecraftsman/README.md

 Keyword Wrangler
 ----------------

-Changes made to the Keyword Wrangler product featured in part 2 of the book
+Changes made to the Keyword Wrangler example featured in part 2 of the book
 include:

 - bower has been replaced with npm (uses a public `node_modules` directory, given this is non-production code)